Frequently Asked Questions | Physician Assistant Studies

 All required application materials, including the application fee (one fee per location), must be received by the Office of Admissions by the deadline in order to be considered for admission.
 Please review the application process section on the physician assistant studies application requirements page for additional details.

 Yes.
-Applicants must obtain an undergraduate science and cumulative grade point average of 3.0 or higher on a 4.0 scale (as calculated by CASPA).
+Applicants must obtain undergraduate science and undergraduate cumulative grade point averages of 3.0 or higher on a 4.0 scale (as calculated by CASPA).
 Every candidate for admission is reviewed on an individual basis and GPAs of admitted candidates vary.
-To view recent class statistics, visit the physician assistant studies application requirements page.
-Applicants with graduate degrees and/or more than five years of health care experience may be considered on an individual basis.
+To view recent class statistics, visit the physician assistant studies application requirements page

 Yes.
 Candidates may not apply for admission in any other manner.
 If a candidate is reapplying for admission, he/she must apply through CASPA again and the old file will be married with the new one, once received in the Office of Admissions.